s3p02/jupyter_gcp_nvidia-docker_digits/README.md

-# Jupyter Notebook Tutorial for Deep Learning Image Classification using Caffe on Google Cloud Platform with NVIDIA Docker
+# Deep Learning Image Classification Tutorial

+We will be using the Caffe framwork on Google Cloud Platform, with Docker containers to help us get started quickly.

 <kbd>
   <img src="/cudenver.png">